 After finally being able to sit down and relax in the comfort of my own home after a manic weekend, I hit an unsurprising realisation.
+Aside that I have found this new site so I can read different articles about online casino gambling.
 I miss the halls of the London ExCel, bustling with stalls and tables, people swarming the vendors and displays.
 There’s certainly a wonderful feeling from attending Salute, a sense of joyous comradery from being within the vicinity of so many fellow wargamers.
 But moving on, let’s get into some of my highlights of the show.

 One of the pleasant surprises of the show for me was my stumbling upon a game called Collision coming from Code Orange Games.
 A fellow TTGUK staff member told me I’d like it and I took his word and popped over to have a gander.
 I was pleasantly surprised!
 Mattijs at the booth was very enthusiastic and excited to talk about the game and almost knocked me off my feet telling me that no dice were needed in the game.
 No dice!
 Not a single one to be seen!
 This instantly grabbed me and he then continued to explain that the game uses an interesting system of cards to determine chance of success for actions.
 I adored the models which consisted of burly, hellish mutants named the Unwanted and weapon-toting ladies of battle named the Nyx.